 For long-term help with mommy anger, check out this ↑ post!

 7 tips to help get you through the day:

 1) Have a mommy pause.
 This one may seem obvious, and you’ve probably already been doing it.
 But in case you haven’t or in case you feel like you need permission to do so: Go lock yourself in the bathroom or your room for a minute and just pause.
 Take some deep breaths.
 Shake it out.
 Scream into your pillow if you need to.
 But get to a space where you can let your emotions out too.

 You can even have your child go to their room too.
-Don’t frame it as a punishment, though, or it’ll probably just turn into a tantrum fest.
-You could say that mommy needs a mental health minute to get her emotions out and teach them to do the same.
-Not only will it give you a little break, but it will show them its okay to work through your emotions.Sometimes moms just need a mental health minute.
+Don’t frame it as a punishment, though, or it’ll just make the whole situation harder.
+You could say, “mommy needs a minute alone to get my emotions out.”
+And teach them to do the same.
+Not only will it give you a little break, but it will show them its okay to work through your emotions.Sometimes moms just need a minute.
 Taking one will not only help you, but will also teach your child the importance of tending to their emotional needs.Click To Tweet

 Want to know one of the verses that encourages me as a mom?
 Isaiah 41:13.
 There’s just something about the promise that He’s always there to help me, no matter the situation.
 Print and hang this in a place where you’ll see it daily: